 6 Steps to Encourage Good Decision Making with our Kids

-Last Updated on July 28, 2023 by Andrea
+Last Updated on February 5, 2025 by Andrea

 I’ve talked about encouraging our children’s self-concept.
 We also need to encourage our children’s ability to make decisions.
+Knowing how to make good choices is an important life skill for everyone to have.
+And it’s entirely possible to begin teaching the process of making right choices at an early age.

 Different kids – different styles